AlePioggia/SendMailsWithBash/README.md

 It works just like the first one, you can write the html formatted mail in mail.html

 WILL BE ADDED LATER:
-The traslation from scrits to aliases
+The traslation from scripts to aliases